 Personal History: Women who have or have had breast cancer in one breast have an increased risk of developing breast cancer in the other breast or another part of the same breast.
 This is not the same as having a recurrence.
 A recurrence is when the same cancer returns.

 Race: Overall, white women are slightly more likely to develop breast cancer than African American women.
 African American women are more likely to die from the disease because they are usually diagnosed later.
 Hispanic, Asian and Native American women are less likely to develop and die from breast cancer than either white or African American women.

 Dense Breast Tissue: Women, particularly younger women, with dense breast tissue have an increased risk of developing breast cancer.
 This is because having dense breast tissue makes it more difficult to identify the disease with a mammogram.

 Certain Benign Breast Problems: Having certain benign breast changes may increase a woman’s chances of developing breast cancer.
 Some changes are more closely linked with the disease than others.

 Lobular Carcinoma in Situ (LCIS): When a woman is diagnosed with lobular carcinoma in situ, it means cells that look like cancer cells are in the lobules, but cannot break through the walls of the duct or spread to other tissues and organs.
 LCIS can increase a woman’s chances of developing breast cancer later.

 Menstrual Periods: Women who started menstruating early (before age 12) or underwent menopause late (after age 55) have a slightly increased risk of developing breast cancer.
-The more periods a woman has in her lifetime, the higher her exposure to estrogen and progesterone that occur during menstruation.

 Breast Radiation Early in Life: The chances a woman will develop breast cancer are greatly increased if she received chest radiation as a child or young adult (as treatment for another cancer), particularly during the teenage years when the breasts were still developing.